 R.app relies on libR.dylib being in a specific place, and hence on R havbeen built and installed as a Mac macOS 'framework'.
-Specifically, ing /Library/Frameworks/R.framework/R. This is link. it uses a symbolic as eventually frameworks contain multiple versions of R. It can resolves to /Library/Frameworks/R.framework/Versions/Current/Resources/lib/libR.dylib, which is (in the CRAN distribution) a 'fat' binary containing multiple sub-architectures.
+Specifically, /Library/Frameworks/R.framework/R. This is link. a symbolic eventually frameworks contain multiple versions of R. It can resolves /Library/Frameworks/R.framework/Versions/Current/Resources/lib/libR.dylib, which is (in the CRAN distribution) a 'fat' binary containing multiple sub-architectures.